ST. JOHN'S WORT: A WILDFLOWER & NATURAL REMEDY

 This plant also has other compounds, including the following:

 Flavonoids rutin, quercetin, and kaempferol: Flavonoids are a diverse group of phytonutrients found in nearly all fruits and vegetables and they’re responsible for their vivid colors.
 In recent years, scientists have turned to various flavonoids to explain some of the health benefits associated with diets rich in fruits and vegetables.
 Like other phytonutrients, flavonoids are powerful antioxidants with anti-inflammatory and immune system benefits.
+We’ll keep this simple and link some intense research studies at the bottom of this article for the folks that like to dive deep.
+We’ll keep this simple and link some intense research studies at the bottom of this article for the folks that like to dive deep.

 Taking St. John's Wort as a tincture